cconstab/furl/README.md

 # With quiet mode (no progress bars)
 furl @alice document.pdf 1h -q

+# With a custom message for the recipient
+furl @alice document.pdf 1h -m "Here is the contract"

 # Using Dart (for development)
 dart run bin/furl.dart @alice document.pdf 1h